aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 .. code-block:: bash

-    Connected to SOURCE_CLUSTER_NAME at localhost:14002
+    Connected to CLUSTER_NAME at localhost:14002
     [cqlsh 6.1.0 | Cassandra 4.1.3 | CQL spec 3.4.6 | Native protocol v4]

 2. Check data in the table.